ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-support-tab.markdown

 Your support requests will be prioritized by their severity and your product plan.

 * Support for **Free** users
-  Our Free support includes the availability of your free cloud instance services, response to any connectivity issues, and your participation in mailing lists and forums.
+  Our Free support includes the availability of your cloud instance services, response to any connectivity issues, and your participation in mailing lists and forums.
 * **Professional**
   Paid products get all the support they need to get their instances up and running.